Frequently Asked Questions

 - How accurately do I have to specify the coordinates when I estimate a new IFD?

-The new IFDs are gridded at a resolution of 0.025 degrees of latitude and longitude which is approximately 2.8 km2.
-The new IFD webpage provides a new IFD for the nearest grid point to the coordinates specified.
-If the input coordinates are not specified accurately enough, the new IFDs could be provided for a grid point that is not the closest to the desired location.
-While in some cases there may not be much difference in IFD analyses for points that are located close together, there are some locations in Australia which are characterised by high gradients in IFD data, particularly in mountainous regions.
+The 2016 IFD webpage provides an IFD for the nearest grid point to the search location.
+If the input coordinates are not specified accurately enough, the IFDs could be provided for a grid point that is not the closest to the desired location.
+In some cases there may not be much difference in IFD analyses for points that are located close together, however some locations in Australia are characterised by high gradients in IFD data, particularly around mountainous regions.

 - What if I have set up a local database of IFD values for specific locations that I work with regularly?

-Using the new IFDs from the website to set up a local database is not recommended as any locally stored values will not necessarily remain current.
-The new IFDs on the Bureau's website may be periodically updated if new information becomes available.
+Using IFDs from the website to set up a local database is not recommended as any locally stored values will not necessarily remain current.
+The IFDs on the Bureau's website may be periodically updated as new information becomes available.

-However, for major projects, it may be necessary to store the IFD values used as part of the documentation.
-If you need to do this, you should clearly label the new IFDs with the date they were extracted from the IFD website.
+However, for major projects, it may be necessary to store IFD values as part of the documentation to support decisions.
+If you need to do this, you should clearly label the IFDs with the date they were extracted from the IFD website.

 - Why are the new IFD curves 'backwards'?

-The new IFDs are displayed in units of depth in millimetres (mm) rather than intensity in millimetres per hour (mm/hr).
+The new IFDs are displayed in units of depth in millimetres (mm) by default.
 This means the new curves increase with rainfall duration rather than decreasing, so the slope of the curve is reversed.

 - New IFD website features